|

 What we have been able to do, with our hand-held radiometers,

-is to look at the entire UVB output of the sun, and of any
+is to look at the UV output of the sun, and of any light

 a new lamp; the decay in the output of a lamp with time;

-and the characteristics of the UVB "beam" for each type
+and the characteristics of the UV "beam" for each type of

-of lamp - how far the UVB light extends from the lamp and
+lamp - how far the UVB light extends from the lamp and in

 Between